Projectile point variability from a biogeographical approach in northwestern Patagonia, Argentina

 Authors

-• Fernando Ricardo Franchetti Institute of Evolution, Historical Ecology and Environment (IDEVEA), National Scientific and Technical Research Council (CONICET), National Technological University Universidad Tecnológica Nacional (UTN), San Rafael; Department of Archaeology, Faculty of Philosophy and Letters, National University of Cuyo, Mendoza
+• Fernando Franchetti Institute of Evolution, Historical Ecology and Environment (IDEVEA), National Scientific and Technical Research Council (CONICET), National Technological University Universidad Tecnológica Nacional (UTN), San Rafael; Department of Archaeology, Faculty of Philosophy and Letters, National University of Cuyo, Mendoza

 • María de la Paz Pompei Higher Institute of Social Studies (ISES), CONICET, National University of Tucumán, San Miguel de Tucumán